ajschumacher/gadsdc/11-naive_bayes/README.md

 Note the usefulness of logarithms for changing the multiplication of a bunch of small numbers into the addition of reasonable numbers.
 Logarithms are useful all over the place.

 With Bayes, we're principally concerned with learning the likelihood.
 There are many ways of doing so.
+For some explanation, see the "Naive Bayes Variations" section of Vasilis Vryniotis's [Machine Learning Tutorial: The Naive Bayes Text Classifier](http://blog.datumbox.com/machine-learning-tutorial-the-naive-bayes-text-classifier/) and the [`sklearn` documentation](http://scikit-learn.org/stable/modules/naive_bayes.html).

 #### Exercise